 Your local electric company may offer grants or other incentives for customers who install solar energy technology.

-Net Metering and Solar Renewable Energy Certificates (SRECs)
+What is Net Metering and Solar Renewable Energy Certificates (SRECs)in Maryland?

 Although most states currently allow net metering, Vote Solar and the Interstate Renewable Energy Council (IREC) note that a few states, including Maryland, have enacted “strong policies that empower energy customers to produce their own rooftop solar power.”